 Unfortunately, the latest ruling from the Kentucky Court of Appeals puts us right back where we began with the new law taking effect on June 29.
 As it currently stands, anyone who intends to file a medical malpractice lawsuit in the commonwealth must first go through this state-mandated process.
 Unless this issue is elevated to the Kentucky Supreme Court, this isn’t likely to change.

 Regardless of the current system in Kentucky for medical malpractice cases, you may be entitled to compensation for your losses.
 The new law doesn’t make things easier on injured parties, but it also shouldn’t discourage filing a claim when you have suffered an injustice.
 Contact the knowledgeable and experienced Louisville medical malpractice attorneys at the Slechter Law Firm now to discuss your options.
-Call us at (502) 384-7400 or contact us online to schedule a free case evaluation.
+Contact us online to schedule a free case evaluation.